the1mattkaufman/Deploy-and-Host-your-App-like-a-Pro-with-Cloud-Build-and-Cloud-Run/README.md

 7. Enter the Branch to indicate what source should be used when running the trigger.
 You can use a [regex](https://github.com/google/re2/wiki/Syntax).
 (You can just use main for this demo)
 8. Select the Google Cloud Buildpacks Build Type option
 9. Click Save
+10. Enter a Service name
+11. Select Allow unauthenticated invocations as the Authentication
+12. Click Save

 ### Testing our app
 1. In the Google Cloud console, go to Menu > Cloud Run